PythonistaGuild/TwitchIO/docs/index.rst

    This is a beta release.
 Please take care using this release in production ready applications.

-TwitchIO is a powerful, asynchronous Python library for `twitch.tv <https://twitch.tv>`_.
+TwitchIO is a powerful async Python library for the twitch API and EventSub.
+Fully featured, modern Object-Orientated design with stateful objects.

-TwitchIO aims to be intuitive and easy to use, using modern async Python and following strict typing with stateful objects and plug-and-play extensions.

-TwitchIO is more than a simple wrapper, providing ease of use when accessing the Twitch API with powerful extensions to help create and manage applications and Twitch Chat Bots.
+TwitchIO provides ease of use when accessing the Twitch API with powerful extensions and hot-reloadable modules to help create and manage applications on twitch.
 TwitchIO is inspired by `discord.py <https://github.com/Rapptz/discord.py>`_.

 **Features:**